jlh5360/FundGoodDeeds/README.md

 - Maven
 - Chocolately

-## Instructions
+## Startup Instructions

 Details on how to run our project are provided by the team in the **doc/SETUP.md** file prior to each major release.
+Link [here](https://github.com/RIT-SWEN-383/term-project-rit-swen-383-01-1a/blob/master/doc/SETUP.md)

 ## Disclaimers